CEWIT-SBU/react-jeopardy/README.md

 *Note: Jeopardy the gameshow used* ***ITC Korinna Bold*** *and* ***Swiss 911*** *for the categories and prize numbers.*
 These fonts can be purchased.
 Alternatively, there are very close substitutes to be found online.

-1. Modify the `data.js` file with your own questions and answers.
+1. Modify the `*jeopardy-round.js` files with your own questions and answers.
 Remember that everything is in CAPITAL LETTERS.

 1. Build the app
     ```